tobynott80/tobiah_rock/README.md

 2. Get Spotify API credentials from https://developer.spotify.com/dashboard

-3. Update `.env.local` with your credentials
+3. Create `.env.local` with your credentials using the `.env.example` as a template.

 4. Run the dev server:
 ```bash